LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 `cloc` is an open-source command-line program that counts blank lines, comment lines, and lines of source code in many programming languages including Logtalk.
 It is available at https://github.com/AlDanial/cloc

+`ohcount` is an open-source command-line program that counts blank lines, comment lines, and lines of source code in many programming languages including Logtalk.
+It is available at https://github.com/blackducksoftware/ohcount